About

 Study Interests and Focus

 This section serves as both a self-introduction and a way to hold myself accountable.
-As you see, I wish to learn so many things.
-Hopefully I can achieve my goals in the end.
+As you see, there is yet a long way ahead.

 Grades